SidB16/My-Portfolio/README.md

-## Aren't I cool with my cool repo names :poop:
+## Aren't I cool with my cool repo names? :poop:

+But seriously, I automated the deployment of my website using python and AWS Lambda :energy:
-Technologies used:
+Technologies used also:
 git
 github
 SSH